CMR University

 CMR University is a private university located in Bangalore, Karnataka, India.
 CMR University (CMRU) has been established and is governed by the CMR University Act of 2013.
-CMRU aims to promote and undertake the advancement of university education in law, technical, health, management, life sciences and other allied sectors of higher and professional education.
+CMRU offers programs in law, technical, health, management, life sciences and other allied sectors of higher and professional education.
 CMR University is also recognized by AIU.

 History

 CMR University is a private university located in Bangalore, Karnataka, India.
 CMR University (CMRU) has been established and is governed by the CMR University Act of 2013.